Boilers for Steam Power Generation

 - Efficient use of furnace volume, resulting in reduced slagging tendency and soot-blowing frequency

 - Excellent flame stability for increased unit turndown and a wider latitude for fuel property variation

 - Tilting capability resulting in no attemperation for reheat temperature controls

 Contact GE Power for more information on the use of boilers in steam power plants.

 Industry Leader in Supercritical and High Efficiency

-GE led the industry in developing supercritical steam generation technology, and is an industry leader in today’s high efficiency ultra-supercritical technology.
+GE led the industry in developing supercritical steam generation technology, and is an industry leader in today’s high efficiency ultra-supercritical PC and CFB technology.

-GE’s ultra-supercritical boilers contribute to cycle efficiencies of 42 to 45% on an HHV basis (44 to 47% LHV basis), significantly reducing both fuel and emission control costs for our customers.
+GE’s ultra-supercritical boilers contribute to cycle efficiencies of 42 to 45% on an HHV basis (44 to 47% LHV basis).
+This significantly reduces both fuel and emission control costs for our customers.

 Extensive Experience and Reference